kolodny-coder/sanic-web-server/README.md

 ```

-While the surever is running open another terminl and run
+While the surever is running open another terminal and run

 ```bash